haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/forPC.md

 jupyter notebook
 ```

-4. Copy the url from terminal and paste it into your browser.
+4. If it doesn't launch automatically, copy the url from your shell and paste it into your browser.
 This runs an instance of Jupyter Notebook on localhost.
+5. Remember to choose the Python Kernel you created for your virtual environment when starting a new Python file.

 FYI: To __end the Jupyter session__ use `CTRL-C` and confirm.